 - Will your injuries affect your ability to work and generate an income in the future?

 - What kind of out-of-pocket costs do you have because of your car crash, such as medical bills, ambulance ride, and many other unforeseen costs?

 - Can your car be repaired, or does it have to be replaced?

-- What type of trauma are you experiencing because of the collision?
+- What type of trauma are you experiencing because of the car crash?

 As a general rule, the more serious the injuries, the more an injury case is worth.